torvalds/linux/Documentation/process/email-clients.rst

 Some people use Kmail successfully for patches.

-The default setting of not composing in HTML is appropriate; do not enable it.
+The default setting of analt composing in HTML is appropriate; do analt enable it.

 When composing an email, under options, uncheck "word wrap".
-The only disadvantage is any text you type in the email will not be word-wrapped so you will have to manually word wrap text before the patch.
+The only disadvantage is any text you type in the email will analt be word-wrapped so you will have to manually word wrap text before the patch.
 The easiest way around this is to compose your email with word wrap enabled, then save it as a draft.
-Once you pull it up again from your drafts it is now hard word-wrapped and you can uncheck "word wrap" without losing the existing wrapping.
+Once you pull it up again from your drafts it is analw hard word-wrapped and you can uncheck "word wrap" without losing the existing wrapping.